section-engineering-education/engineering-education/content/articles/how-to-build-an-nlp-based-emotion-detection-model-using-neattext-and-scikit-learn/index.md

   - url: /engineering-education/how-to-build-an-nlp-based-emotion-detection-model-using-neattext-and-scikit-learn/hero.jpg
     alt: How to build an NLP based emotion detection model using NeatText and Scikit-learn Hero image
 ---
 Natural language processing helps computers to understand speech and written text like a human being.
-This helps machines to compute necessary responses.
+This allows machines to compute necessary responses.
 <!--more-->
 One of the NLP applications is emotion detection in text.
 The emotion detection model is a type of model that is used to detect the type of feeling and attitude in a given text.
 It may be a feeling of joy, sadness, fear, anger, surprise, disgust, or shame.
 An emotion detection model can classify a text into the following categories.
 By using emotion detection in text, businesses can know how customers feel about their brand and products.
 This helps businesses to improve product quality and service delivery.

 In this tutorial, we will use Neattext and Scikit-learn in building our model.
-Neattext is a Python library that is used to pre-process our dataset.
+Neattext is a Python library used to pre-process our dataset.
 Neattext will clean the text dataset by removing stop words and other noise.
 This makes it easy for the model to use the dataset during training.
-We'll use Scikit-learn in building our model.
+We'll use Scikit-learn to build our model.
 It contains all the algorithms required for classification.
-This is a practical guide from data preprocessing to model building and testing.
+This is a practical guide from data pre-processing to model building and testing.

 ### Prerequisites
 - You must know [Python](/engineering-education/python-projects-for-beginners/) programming.